yennifer98/portfolio/final_project_part2.md

 2. Fix the last visualization
 3. After the last visualization, add a new section discussing about the saturation problem.

-## What's more progress from Part I
+## What's the progress from Part I
 [Link to Part1](/final_project_part1.md)
 As for my part1, I got a comment that it just looks like a visuliazation for the Kaggle dataset, but not telling a story.
 Therefore, for part2, I did some research and found some additional data to make it a whole story.